 Threshold Target Maximum

 Goal Weight Alaska Horizon Alaska Horizon Alaska Horizon

 Operational Performance

 Safety 10%

-Risk Level 3+ Events ≤4 ≤4 ≤3 ≤3 ≤1 ≤1
+Risk Level 3+ Events(1) ≤4 ≤4 ≤3 ≤3 ≤1 ≤1

+Employee Engagement/Customer

-Employee Engagement/Customer Satisfaction 10%
+Satisfaction 10%

-The number of months we meet or exceed the monthly customer satisfaction goal 6 6 8 8 11 11
+The number of months we meet or exceed the monthly customer

+satisfaction goal 6 6 8 8 11 11

 CASM 10%

 Cost per available seat mile excluding fuel and special items 7.45¢ 13.15¢ 7.35¢ 12.95¢ 7.25¢ 12.75¢

-Thres hold Targ et Maxim um
+Thre shold Tai rget Max imum

 Alaska Air Group Profitability

-Adjusted Pretax Profit 70% \$450 r nillion \$775 m nillion \$1.7 bi llion
+Adjusted Pretax Profit(2) 70% \$450 million \$775 million \$1.7 billion

-These are events that elevate risk to the operation and include such things as significant damage to aircraft or other assets, injuries to employees or customers, or a significant reduction in safety.

-Adjusted pre-tax profit means the net income of Alaska Air Group as computed by Generally Accepted Accounting Principles (GAAP) and adjusted for "Excluded Items" and "Alternative Accounting Treatments."
+- (1) These are events that elevate risk to the operation and include such things as significant damage to aircraft or other assets, injuries to employees or customers, or a significant reduction in safety. - (2) Adjusted pre-tax profit means the net income of Alaska Air Group as computed by Generally Accepted Accounting Principles (GAAP) and adjusted for "Excluded Items" and "Alternative Accounting Treatments."
 "Excluded Items" means (a) income taxes, (b) pretax expense under any Alaska Air Group (or subsidiary) profit sharing, performance-based pay, operational performance rewards, variable pay, or similar programs as determined in the discretion of the Compensation and Leadership Development Committee, and (c) special income or expense items that, in the discretion of the Committee, should be excluded because recognizing them would not appropriately serve the goals of the Plan.
 These may include, without limitation, gain or loss on disposition of capital assets, impairments or other fleet exit costs, expenses from voluntary or involuntary severance programs, government refunds or assistance, and the cumulative effect of accounting changes.
 "Alternative Accounting Treatments" means expense or income items that, for purposes of calculating adjusted pre-tax profit, the Company (or any subsidiary) will account for based on non-GAAP methods because, in the discretion of the Committee, using GAAP accounting methods would not appropriately serve the goals of the Plan.
-These may include, without limitation, fuel hedge accounting on an assettled basis.
+These may include, without limitation, fuel hedge accounting on an as-settled basis.

 Annual target performance measures reflect financial and operational goals that are consistent with the strategic plan.
-Maximum goals correlate to superior performance, while threshold goals generally correlate to an acceptable, but minimal, level of improvement over the prior year's performance.
+Maximum goals correlate to superior performance, while threshold goals generally correlate to the minimum acceptable level of performance given that year's forecast.
 The 2016 Alaska Air Group profitability target of \$775 million corresponded to a forecasted 2016 return on invested capital (ROIC) of 13%.
 The safety and employee engagement measures were set at levels the Committee believed would drive continuous improvement and maintain the Company's reputation as a leader in the industry in these areas.
 The cost per available seat mile excluding fuel and special items (CASM) metric was similarly chosen to support the Company's achievement of its strategic plan.